-4. Understand how to solve monkey banana problem using rules in prolog.
+4. Perceive how to solve monkey banana problem using rules in prolog.

-5. Understand how to write a program using the rules.
+5. Find out how to write a program using the rules.

 1. Write a prolog program to find the maximum of two numbers.

 2. Write a prolog program to calculate the factorial of a given number.
 Write a prolog to calculate the nth Fibonacci number.